 Full guidance information about the process of applying can be found on the central web pages for postgraduate admissions:

-The most important aspect of the research degree application is the research proposal of around 350 words.
-Applicants should discuss their topic and proposal with potential supervisor(s) prior to submitting an application, to establish whether the topic appears viable and a supervisor is available.
+The most important aspect of the research degree application is the research proposal.
+When you apply you will be asked to upload your proposal of around 2,000 words and a summary of around 250 words.
+You should discuss your topic and proposal with potential supervisor(s) prior to submitting an application, to establish whether the topic appears viable and a supervisor is available.
 The potential supervisor may require written work or request a meeting with the applicant either prior to or after a formal application.
 Preliminary support from a potential supervisor is normally a prerequisite for application, although it does not guarantee admission.

 Online applicationsFiles uploaded to online applications cannot exceed 1MB.
 You may therefore need to remove digital images from your work so that the file size does not exceed this limit.